 If Your RV Isn’t Being Rented, Consider Switching

 Virtually every rental fleet has units that are not very popular.
 They may rent out here and there, but compared to the other units, they don’t do as well.
-As an Outdoorsy RV owner, you probably chose your RV for your own needs and desires, but take this piece of advice from the pros: Consider selling a vehicle that isn’t getting a lot of traction before it gets too old.
+As an Outdoorsy RV owner, you probably chose your RV for your own needs and desires, but take this piece of advice from the pros: Consider selling a vehicle that isn’t getting a lot of traction before it gets too new.
 Use that money for either a down payment on something new, or get a good used vehicle to replace that one.

 Lighter and more fuel efficient vehicles are in vogue, and there you will find new trends in the RV business which you can use when updating your fleet.